Saturation of algebraic surfaces: Examples

-Finally, we give some examples illustrating the failure of Theorem \ref{thm:proper-surjective} in the category of schemes, announced in Remark \ref{rem:properness-assumptions}\ref{item:ex-scheme}.
+Finally, we give some examples illustrating the failure of Theorem \ref{thm:intro_sat_implies_proper} in the category of schemes, announced in Remark \ref{rem:properness-assumptions}\ref{item:ex-scheme}.
 That is, we construct surfaces $X$ with $\dim X^{\aff}=2,1,0$ which are scheme-saturated, but not saturated, hence non-proper over $X^{\aff}$ (Proposition \ref{prop:proper-implies-sat}).
-Note that by Remark \ref{rem:Fpalg} the assumption \eqref{eq:assumption-k} is necessary to construct such examples.

-In the case when $\dim X^{\aff}=2$, treated in part \ref{item:scheme-sat-2}, we use the construction from \cite[Example 3.26]{Palka_almost_MMP} of two log exceptional curves of the second kind whose contractions in the course of the Minimal Model Program must be performed in a specific order, see \S 2C loc.\ cit.\ for details.
-The case $\dim X^{\aff}=1$, treated in \ref{item:scheme-sat-1}, is a slight modification of the same construction.
-An example with $\dim X^{\aff}=0$ was given in \cite[Example 2.13]{BodBon5}.
-We recall it in part \ref{item:scheme-sat-0}.
+In the case when $\dim X^{\aff}=2$, treated in Example \ref{ex:scheme-sat-2}, we use the construction from \cite[Example 3.26]{Palka_almost_MMP} of two log exceptional curves of the second kind whose contractions in the course of the Minimal Model Program must be performed in a specific order, see \S 2C loc.\ cit.\ for details.
+The case $\dim X^{\aff}=1$ (Example \ref{ex:scheme-sat-1}), is a slight modification of the same construction.
+An example with $\dim X^{\aff}=0$ was given in \cite[Example 2.13]{BodBon5}, we recall it in Example \ref{ex:scheme-sat-0}.